-- For example, the following three sentences have the same sequence of hand signs in ASL:

-- a.
-The woman left her book.

-- b.
-Did the woman leave her book?

-- c.
-The woman didn't leave her book.

-- The difference is signaled by the face.
+- For example, the following three sentences have the same sequence of hand signs in ASL: - a.
+The woman left her book.b.
+Did the woman leave her book? - c.
+The woman didn't leave her book? - c.
+The woman didn't leave her boo - The difference is signaled by the face.
 The statement in (a) is accompanied by a neutral expression.
 The question in (b) is signaled by a brow raise, widened eyes, and frequently a tilting forward of the head or whole body.
 The negative sentence in (c) is signaled by a side-to-side headshake and frequently by drawing the brows together.